With an aristocratic aura, the Maltese are the kind of dog one would want by their side through thick and thin.

 Moreover, a lot will depend on the way you train your Maltese puppy.
 Be careful what you feed it, otherwise, it can turn into a picky eater.

-Additionally, the Maltese is easy to train, and owners can teach their pets delightful tricks that not only entertain people of the household but also keep the Maltese’s mind running and occupied.
+Additionally, the Maltese are easy to train, and owners can teach their pets delightful tricks that not only entertain people of the household but also keep the Maltese’s mind running and occupied.

 The key to raising a Maltese is to establishing certain boundaries around the house and making very clear who the Alpha is.